 No other department except the Ministry of External Affairs bears expenditure on Haj Goodwill Delegation.
 Arrangement for accommodation is made by the Government of India.

-Lambasting the delegation, Dr Zafarul-Islam Khan, editor, The Milli Gazette, said: “Those who go in the delegation do not serve any purpose.
-Instead, they put the staff of Indian Embassy in Riyadh or consulate in Jeddah in difficulty.
-They demand accommodation in five star hotels, cars and support staff.”
+Lambasting the delegation, Dr. Zafarul-Islam Khan, editor, The Milli Gazette, said: “Those who go in the delegation do not serve any purpose.
+Instead, they put the staff of the Indian Embassy in Riyadh or the consulate in Jeddah in difficulty.
+They demand accommodation in five-star hotels, cars, and support staff.”

-Citing lack of knowledge of Arabic language or geography of the region, Dr Khan also argued that these delegates only meet the hajj minster and then “start shopping”.
+Citing a lack of knowledge of the Arabic language or geography of the region, Dr. Khan also argued that these delegates only meet the hajj minster and then “start shopping”.
 He too supports the idea that sending such delegation should be “abolished”.

 Prof. Akhtarul Wasey, vice chairman, Delhi Urdu Academy, and Professor of Islamic Studies in Jamia Millia Islamia, who was also a part of the delegation in 2007, added: “I don’t have any objection on the goodwill delegation, and nobody should have any objection because this is a goodwill delegation, which should be sent every year.”

 He, however, wanted the number of members in this delegation to be “fixed and its role…defined.”

 Speaking to the BH, senior Congress party leader and MP Mohsina Kidwai, chairperson of the Hajj Committee of India, said: “I cannot make any personal comment on what purpose the delegation serves in real sense.
 The Hajj Committee of India has nothing to do with this delegation.
 It is sent by the Ministry of External Affairs.”